Have you secured your right to unemployment benefits?

 You do not automatically become a member of Akademikernes A-kasse when you join IDA, but it is free of charge to be a member if you are a student and under 30 years of age.

 As a free student member of Akademikernes A-kasse, you earn the right to unemployment benefits from your first day as a new graduate if you are without a job.
 All you need to do is remember to join at least one year before finishing your studies.
 That is why we recommend joining sooner rather than later so you do not forget about it when you are busy finishing your studies.

 2. Why should I join the a-kasse while I am still a student?

 As a student member of the a-kasse, you earn the right to receive unemployment benefits if you do not have a job after your last exam.
-That way you are guaranteed an income as a new graduate, and a strong foundation for moving on into your career.
+That way you are guaranteed an income as a new graduate, and will receive help to move foreward into your career.

 If you have been a member of the a-kasse for at least 1 year before graduation, you have the right to unemployment benefits from your first day after graduation if you do not have a job.

 Furthermore, the a-kasse helps you keep track of how to get your unemployment benefits as a new graduate.
 In other words, it is a good idea to join the a-kasse early on so you will not forget when you become absorbed in your studies.

 If you join when you have less than 1 year left of your studies, you will not get the right to unemployment benefits before the waiting period of one month is over.
 In other words, you will miss out on one month’s unemployment benefits as a new graduate by not becoming a student member of the a-kasse in due time.